 - A small amount of blood will collect in a test tube.

 - Your blood sample will keep at the laboratory for examination.

-- Regular activities can resume after the test.
+- Daily activities can start after the test.

 What are the risks of this test?